peidevs/Event_Resources/TalkFAQ.md

 per night (with some variations).
 We are always on the lookout for new material; this doc addresses some common concerns.

-For further questions, or to sign-up, contact us at peidevs @ gmail or via the Slack channel.
+For further questions, or to sign-up, please contact us at peidevs @ gmail or via the Slack channel.

 #### Why should I give a talk?